 By considering concepts related to the keywords that you might use, you are coming up with categories that your keywords might fit within that make it easier to expand the choice of possible keywords that you might decide to use.
 As you come up with these categories, you may think of some keywords that you would like to research.
 It doesn’t hurt to include them within your categories at this point, but the focus should be upon expanding the possible range of categories first.

 Expanding Keywords with -Onyms

 Expanding your choice of keywords, and understanding the risks of some keyword choices can also be very helpful.
-I mention -Onyms in the title to this post because there are a number of kinds of words, usually ending in “onym” that can make keyword research more interesting, and more rewarding.
+I mention -Onyms in the title to this post because there are several kinds of words, usually ending in “onym” that can make keyword research more interesting, and more rewarding.

-The suffix -onym in English means “name” or “word,” and you’ll find it at the end of a number of words that describe other words.
+The suffix -onym in English means “name” or “word,” and you’ll find it at the end of many words that describe other words.
 If you write for the web, one that you may often consider when writing is the word “synonym.”

 Some -Onyms to think about while doing keyword research: